Under financial and political pressure, the LGBTQ+ community is ‘putting the protest back in Pride’ celebrations

 Bud Light, which is owned by Anheuser-Busch, faced intense right-wing backlash and calls for a boycott in 2023, after a partnership with transgender influencer Dylan Mulvaney, who said she faced violent threats after posting an Instagram video sponsored by the brand.

 San Francisco Pride organizers say they were initially down $300,000 after losing Anheuser-Busch and other major corporate sponsors.
-After news of the sponsorship withdrawals went public, two of those sponsors indicated they would return this year, after all, San Francisco Pride president Suzanne Ford told CNN.
+After news of the sponsorship withdrawals went public, two of those sponsors indicated they would return this year, after all, San Francisco Pride Executive Director Suzanne Ford told CNN.

 The timing also complicated matters, Ford said, as budget conversations typically happen long before the event is approaching.
 The celebration is held annually in June.

-Note: CORRECTION: An earlier version of this story gave the wrong title for Suzanne Ford.
-She’s the executive director of San Francisco Pride.